Fear, boredom, adventure fill each day on quarantined ship

 Crew members still share rooms, as the number of cabins for them is limited, Taguchi said.

 “Everyone on the ship is scared.
-Many people are falling sick, and now the crew’s getting sick too,” he said, requesting that his name not be used because the cruise line company has told workers not to post anything about the situation on the ship to social media.
+Many people are falling sick, and now the crew’s getting sick too,” he said, declining to give his name because workers have been told not to post anything about the situation on the ship to social media.

-But while awaiting the results of a throat swab, he has been reading all the news he can find about the ship, and responding to worried friends and family.
+Japan’s health minister, Katsunobu Kato, said Thursday the government would begin allowing passengers 80 or older who test negative for the virus to leave the ship and serve out the remainder of their quarantine onshore.
+Those with chronic health problems or assigned cabins without windows would be given priority, he said.

 Authorities in Japan say isolating people on board is the way to prevent the disease’s spread; other experts say the measure could create more infection.